 Eventually it sells, and I've profited a whole $6,000.
 My renovation costs were essentially nothing, since I only bought a shower, a few radiators, and some paint, and I sold everything else lying around, including the doors to my office.
 I guess that's sort of a successful house flip.

 I don't think I'll try for a second, though.
 There's a definite satisfaction in taking a gross room and making it look nice, and it's pretty cool that you can knock down (and rebuild) walls, but I just don't find the act of slowly and mechanically painting and cleaning much fun, especially with the knowledge that my actual house could do with a bit of that.
-If you want to try for yourself, House Flipper releases on Steam on May 17.
+If you want to try for yourself, House Flipper is on Steam and there's a VR version too.